English Version | النسخة العربية

 "I say then, Hath God cast away his people?
 God forbid.
 For I also am an Israelite, of the seed of Abraham, of the tribe of Benjamin.
 God hath not cast away his people which he foreknew." — Romans 11:1-2

-"God forbid!" — this is the strongest word of negation — meaning: impossible!
+"God forbid!" — this is the strongest negative in Greek — meaning: impossible!
 It cannot be!
-It is utterly remote!
-God did not reject Israel and will never reject her — because His promises to her are unconditional and built on His own faithfulness and not on their works.
-Yes, Israel rejected the Lord Jesus Christ when He came — but this rejection is temporary and not final.
-God did not abandon Israel — but set her aside temporarily while He deals with the Church in the age of grace — and when the age of the Church ends with the Rapture, God will return to deal with Israel once more and will fulfil all His promises to her.
-And the apostle Paul confirms that Israel will be saved as a nation in the future.
+Far be it!
+God has not rejected Israel and will never reject her — because His promises to her are unconditional and built on His faithfulness, not on their works.
+Yes Israel rejected the Lord Jesus Christ when He came — but this rejection is temporary and not final.
+God has not abandoned Israel — but set her aside temporarily while dealing with the church in the age of grace — and when the age of the church ends with the rapture, God will return to deal with Israel again and fulfil all His promises to her.
+And consider the logical force of the apostle Paul's argument: if God had finally rejected Israel, then Paul himself — a Jew from the tribe of Benjamin — could not be a saved believer!
+But he believed and was saved and became the greatest apostle in history.
+His living presence is the strongest proof that God has not rejected Israel — but loves her and continues to work among her children even now.
+And the apostle Paul confirms that Israel will be saved as a nation in the future:

 "For I would not, brethren, that ye should be ignorant of this mystery... that blindness in part is happened to Israel, until the fulness of the Gentiles be come in.
-And so all Israel shall be saved." — Romans 11:25-26
+And so all Israel shall be saved: as it is written, There shall come out of Sion the Deliverer, and shall turn away ungodliness from Jacob." — Romans 11:25-26

 Why Is Replacement Theology Dangerous?

-To say that the Church has replaced Israel is dangerous for several reasons.
+Saying that the church has replaced Israel is dangerous for several reasons.
 First — it makes God a liar.
-If God promised Israel unconditional promises and then withdrew them and gave them to others — He broke His word.
-And a God who breaks His word cannot be trusted in any other promise He makes — including the promise of eternal life for believers.
-If He could go back on His promise to Israel — what prevents Him from going back on His promise to you?
-Second — it eliminates the literal meaning of prophecy.
-If the promises of land and kingdom to Israel are "spiritual" and not literal — how do you know that any other promise in the King James Bible is literal?
+If God gave Israel unconditional promises and then withdrew them and gave them to others — He has broken His word.
+And a God who breaks His word cannot be trusted in any other promise He gives — including the promise of eternal life for believers.
+If He can withdraw His promise to Israel — what prevents Him from withdrawing His promise to you?
+Second — it cancels the literal meaning of prophecies.
+If the promises of land and kingdom to Israel are "spiritual" and not literal — how do you know that any other promise in the Bible is literal?
 How do you know that the promise of eternal life is literal and not "spiritual"?
-Replacement Theology opens an endless door of interpretation that empties the King James Bible of its true meaning.
-Third — it has historically led to antisemitism.
-Replacement Theology was the theological foundation for the persecution of Jews across centuries of Christian history — because it portrays the Jews as a people rejected by God and replaced.
-But the King James Bible says that God has not rejected His people and that His promises to them are still standing.
+Replacement Theology opens an endless door of interpretation that empties the Bible of its true meaning.
+And it produces a symbolic interpretation of Scripture that drains it of its clear meaning.
+For if the promises of land and kingdom for Israel are "spiritual" and mean the church, any promise can be reinterpreted as anything.
+The symbolic interpretation has no end — who decides which texts are literal and which symbolic?
+Once you allow the principle that a promise to Israel is "really" a promise to the church, you have no principled way to prevent the same method from being applied to any other promise.
+The resurrection of the body becomes "spiritual resurrection."
+The return of Christ becomes "the coming of Christ into the heart."
+The millennial kingdom becomes "the present reign of Christ in the church."
+And the literal, historical, physical promises of the Gospel begin to dissolve.
+The anchor of literal interpretation is what prevents this drift, and it is what allows the promises of God to remain solid and reliable in the minds and hearts of believers.
+So the issue of how we interpret Israel's promises is not a narrow sectarian debate — it is a question about whether we will let Scripture mean what it says.
+But the faithful literal interpretation of Scripture preserves it from being turned into interpretive merchandise in the hands of anyone who wishes.
+Third — it historically leads to anti-Semitism.
+Replacement Theology was the theological basis for the persecution of the Jews across centuries of Christian history — because it portrays the Jews as a people rejected by God and replaced.
+But the Bible says God has not rejected His people and His promises to them still stand.

 How Do the Two Programmes Work Together?

-Israel and the Church are not contradictory — they are two parts of the one complete plan of God.
-Think of it this way: God began working with Israel (the Old Testament).
-Then when Israel rejected the Lord Jesus ChristGod did not abandon His plan but introduced a new programme that had been hidden: the Church (the age of grace).
-When the number of believers from the Gentiles is complete and the Church is raptured — God will return to deal with Israel and fulfil all His promises to her (the Millennial Kingdom).
-The two programmes do not overlap or compete with each other — but succeed each other in the wise and complete plan of God.
-The apostle Paul compares this to an olive tree: Israel is the natural branches that were temporarily cut off because of unbelief — and the Gentiles (the Church) are wild branches that were grafted in temporarily by grace.
-But the natural branches will be grafted back into their own tree when the time comes.
+Israel and the church are not contradictory — they are two parts of one complete plan of God.
+Think of it this way: God began by working with Israel (the Old Testament).
+Then when Israel rejected the Lord Jesus ChristGod did not abandon His plan but introduced a new programme that had been hidden: the church (the age of grace).
+When the number of believing Gentiles is complete and the church is raptured — God will return to deal with Israel and fulfil all His promises to her (the millennial kingdom).
+The two programmes do not overlap or compete — they succeed one another in God's wise complete plan.
+The apostle Paul compares this to an olive tree: Israel is the natural branches temporarily cut off because of unbelief — and the Gentiles (the church) are wild branches temporarily grafted in by grace.
+But the natural branches will be restored to their tree when the time comes:

 "For if God spared not the natural branches, take heed lest he also spare not thee." — Romans 11:21

-When you read the King James Bible — always remember that Israel is not the Church and the Church is not Israel.
-Do not take the earthly promises of Israel and apply them to the Church — and do not take the heavenly truths of the Church and apply them to Israel.
-God is wise in His distinctions — and we must respect these distinctions and understand them rather than mixing them.
-"Rightly dividing the word of truth" — this is the key.
+When you read the Bible — always remember that Israel is not the church and the church is not Israel.
+Do not take Israel's earthly promises and apply them to the church — and do not take the heavenly realities of the church and apply them to Israel.
+God is wise in His distinctions — and we must respect these distinctions and understand them rather than confuse them.
+"Rightly dividing the word of truth" — this is the key:

 "Study to shew thyself approved unto God, a workman that needeth not to be ashamed, rightly dividing the word of truth." — 2 Timothy 2:15

-God is faithful — faithful to Israel in His earthly promises and faithful to the Church in His heavenly promises.
+God is faithful — faithful to Israel in His earthly promises and faithful to the church in His heavenly promises.
 He has not gone back on His word to anyone — and He will not.
-And if God is faithful in His promises to Israel despite their disobedience — how much more is He faithful in His promises to you who have believed in the Lord Jesus Christ His Son?
+And if God is faithful in His promises to Israel despite her disobedience — how much more is He faithful in His promises to you who have believed in the Lord Jesus Christ His Son?
+And the word "rightly dividing" means preserving every distinction God has made in His Word — Israel in her place, the church in her place, the age of grace in its place, the age of the kingdom in its place.
+The faithful interpreter does not mix, does not merge what God has separated, does not separate what He has joined.
+And by this balance his interpretation remains correct and his relationship with Scripture sound.

-Ten Fundamental Differences Between Israel and the Church
+Ten Essential Differences Between Israel and the Church

 When Will Israel Return to Her Divine Position?

-Israel today is in a state of partial hardening, until the fulness of the Gentiles enters into the Church.
-When the number of believers from the Gentiles is complete, God will lift the hardening from Israel and return to work with her visibly.
+Israel today is in a state of partial hardening, until the fullness of the Gentiles comes into the church.
+When the number of believing Gentiles is complete, God will lift the hardening from Israel and return to working with her visibly:

 "And so all Israel shall be saved." — Romans 11:26